How Data and Technology Are Transforming Value-Based Care in Senior Living

 • Detecting Early Cognitive Decline: Monitoring subtle behavioral changes over time can uncover early indicators of dementia or other cognitive issues, allowing for prompt assessments and personalized care interventions.

-In today’s senior living environment, data is more than a clinical tool—it’s a strategic asset that drives community growth and credibility.
+In senior living today, data is more than a clinical tool—it’s a strategic asset.

 5 Technologies Driving Value-Based Care